St Mary's church

 Who were these ladies and why was Mary buried in Guarlford churchyard if she lived in Great Malvern?

-Her parents were Dr William Bennett Garlike died Great Malvern 26 April 1841 and Lydia Barbour the daughter of an attorney.
-William Bennett Garlike is recorded as an Executor of the estate of the Earl of Ailesbury who owned Tottenham Park in Savernake Forest.
+Her gravestone in the churchyard reveals her parents were Dr William Bennett Garlike, died Great Malvern 26 April 1841, and Lydia nee Barbour the daughter of an attorney, who are buried in a vault in the north aisle of Great Malvern Priory.
+William Bennett Garlike is recorded as an Executor of the estate of the Earl of Ailesbury who owned Tottenham Park in Savernake Forest and is said to have presented flowers to Princess Victoria and her mother when they visited Great Malvern.

 Eliza Dooley born Budworth, near Tatton Park, Cheshire, is recorded as a servant in the 1851 census so must have become a long standing companion.

-Perhaps Mary Garlike either subscribed to the building of Guarlford church in 1844 in memory of her father, or liked the sermons of the Rector, Revd John Bateman Wathen, who moved from The Priory to Guarlford.
-If you have more information about the Garlike family feel free to let the webmaster know.
+It is possible Mary Garlike subscribed to the building of Guarlford church in 1844 in memory of her father, and valued the sermons of the Rector, Revd John Bateman Wathen, who moved from The Priory to Guarlford.
+If you have more information about the Garlike family please let the webmaster know.

 Based on chapter 5 of The Guarlford Story with photos and further research by Angus and Rosemary McCulloch